Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Results

 To evaluate the requirement and usefulness of our dynamics randomization choices, we compare policies trained with systematically increasing environment noise parameters in PyBullet, and their performance at test time in a sim-to-sim transfer.
 Each trained policy is run in Gazebo for 10 trials, where a trial lasts for a maximum of 20 seconds and terminates early due to a fall, and we evaluate the mean distance the robot is able to run in this time.
 For these tests we use the nominal quadruped model (without any noise in the mass/inertia, nor added load) in Gazebo, and we load and query our trained policy network with the TensorFlow C++ API.

 Results from various training noise are summarized in Table~\ref{table:sim2sim_dynrand}.
-Notably, with full randomization as described in Sec.~\ref{sec:env_details}, we achieve a 100\% success rate without any falls, where the agent consistently runs just under 80 $m$ in 20 seconds.
-With using any subset of the dynamics randomization, we observe that the quadruped always falls before the 20 seconds are up.
+Notably, with full randomization as described in Section~\ref{sec:env_details}, we achieve a 100\% success rate without any falls, where the agent consistently runs just under 80 $m$ in 20 seconds.
+With using any subset of the dynamics randomization, we observe that the quadruped always falls before the 20 seconds elapse.
 In these cases, the distance traveled is estimated to be just prior to the base hitting the ground.
-As the significantly varying added load adds the most randomization, it is intuitive that this training noise is most helpful for the sim-to-sim transfer.
+As the significantly varying added load adds the most randomization, it is intuitive that this training noise is most helpful for the sim-to-sim (and sim-to-real) transfer.